iris-hep/iris-hep.github.io/_fellows/2021/AjayRawat.md

 project_title: Integrating REANA Backend into ROB for evaluating workflows in the cloud
 focus-area: as
-project_goal: >
+project_goal: "Develop the backend to allow ROB to execute workflows on the REANA\
-  Develop the backend to allow ROB to execute workflows on the REANA cloud platform.
+  \ cloud platform.
+He will build upon Aaron\u2019s work to execute Jupyter Notebooks\
-  He will build upon Aaron’s work to execute Jupyter Notebooks on REANA using papermill.
+  \ on REANA using papermill.\n"
 mentors:
 - Shih-Chieh Hsu (University of Washington)
 proposal: /assets/pdf/fellows-2021/AjayRawat.pdf